davidtchiu/davidtchiu.github.io/teaching/cs261/lab3.lib/index.md

 - Provide getter and setter methods for `collection`.

-- Override the abstract method, `void checkout(String patron, String due)`.
+- Override the abstract method, `public void checkout(String patron, String due)`.
 Because checking-out is not allowed for reference books, the method should simply print that the patron `"cannot check out a reference book"`.

-- Override the abstract method, `void returned()`, which should print `"reference book could not have been checked out -- return impossible"`.
+- Override the abstract method, `public void returned()`, which should print `"reference book could not have been checked out -- return impossible"`.

-- Override the abstract method, `String circulationStatus()`, which should return `"non-circulating reference book"`.
+- Override the abstract method, `public String circulationStatus()`, which should return `"non-circulating reference book"`.

 - Finally, override the `toString()` method, which should now return the "pretty" String from `LibraryBook` augmented with the `collection` information.